Toddler to Teen: Tips for Cooking with Kids

 - Let them decide what to make.

 - Stick with it but be flexible—if it’s too much on their assigned night, adapt.

 - Be around for moral support (if they want you to—my kid often does).

 - Strike a balance between teaching/showing and letting them do it their way.

 - When they cook, you do the dishes.

 Having your teenager cook gets them out of their room, gives them control, and provides a place for some creative exploration that doesn’t involve screens.
 As they get closer to leaving the house and having to fend for themselves, you’re giving them a leg-up by insisting they do it.

 At this age, it’s really not about what they’re making but that they’re doing it, maybe with or for their friends.
-Post-COVID-19, having friends over to make pizzas or chili and cornbread, or anything really, might be welcome.
+Having friends over to make pizzas or chili and cornbread, or anything really, might be welcome.
 My son recently reported that his buddy also cooks dinner once a week.
 Peer support is a big deal at this age, so if a few of them have some skills and confidence, it can easily become a thing.

 Helping teenagers gain independence in the kitchen: